 vent the deadly disease from spreading to China. as cases have spread to the United States and Europe.
-Measures taken ernments in affected West African countries to intensify inspections and quarantines of outbound travalore and requesting include requesting gov-
+Measures taken include requesting governments in affected West African countries to intensify inspections and quarantines of outbound travalace and requesting

 Diagnostic Center